kiryha/ECE574/README.md

 specific features:
  UI should be nice, simple and very well readable.
  We need to collect (and display) statistics of user performance using 3 features: typing speed, errors rate and typing rhythm.
- Based on statistics application will provide recommendation on what to improve when practice.
+ Based on statistics application will provide recommendation on what to improve when practiced.

 Touch Typing Workout will have two core parts: practice (lessons and tests) and statistics (performance measure and recommendations).
 After each lesson or test user will be able to observe the progress of a study: graphs for typing speed,